sreevatsank1999/zenphoton/hqz/README.md

 * [0] **Light power**.
 The relative power of this light compared to other lights controls how often it casts rays relative to those other lights.
 Total power of all lights in a scene is factored into exposure calculations.
 Light power is linear.
 * [1] **Cartesian X coordinate**.
 The base position of the light is an (x,y) coordinate.
 In viewport units.
 * [2] **Cartesian Y coordinate**.
 * [3] **Polar angle**.
 An additional polar coordinate can be added to the cartesian coordinate, to create round and arc shaped lights.
-In radians.
+In degrees.
 * [4] **Polar distance**.
 In viewport units.
+* [5] **Ray angle**.
+In degrees.
-* [5] **Wavelength**.
+* [6] **Wavelength**.
 In nanometers.
 Use a constant for monochromatic light, or use a blackbody random variable for full-spectrum light.
+Zero is a special pseudo-wavelength for monochromatic white light.

 ### Object Format